DesconBelgrade/Klimerko/README.md

 See live data from all "Klimerko" devices in your area by going to [vazduhgradjanima.rs](https://vazduhgradjanima.rs)

 This is a DIY air quality measuring device that costs about $30 to build (even less without the 3D Case) and measures [Particulate Matter](https://www.epa.gov/pm-pollution/particulate-matter-pm-basics) in the air as well as Temperature, Humidity and Pressure.
+It publishes data to your [AllThingsTalk Maker Cloud](https://www.allthingstalk.com/maker) (free) where you're able to visualize data, see it historically and control the device.
 Read on to find out how to build your own!